SAR-ARD/s1ard/docs/source/general/usage.rst

 Configuration
 -------------
 Usage of the s1ard package relies on a configuration file that needs to be set up by the user.
 The configuration file follows the INI format, which uses plain text to store properties as key-value pairs.
 INI files can be created and opened with any text editor.
 An example ``config.ini`` file for the s1ard package can be found here:

 https://github.com/SAR-ARD/s1ard/blob/main/config.ini

 Configuration files in INI format can have different sections.
 Each section begins at a section name and ends at the next section name.
-The ``config.ini`` file used with the s1ard package should at least have a dedicated section for processing related parameters.
-This section is by default named ``[PROCESSING]``.
+The ``config.ini`` file used with the s1ard package has two sections: ``PROCESSING`` and ``METADATA``.
-Users might create several processing sections in the same configuration file with parameter values that correspond to different processing scenarios (e.g., for different areas of interest).
-Note that each section must contain all necessary configuration parameters even if only a few are varied between the sections.

 The following provides an overview of the parameters the ``config.ini`` should contain and anything that should be considered when selecting their values: